 Larvae of the Laurelcherry Smoky Moth (Neoprocris floridana) attain a length of roughly one centimeter when completely mature (1.3 centimeters).

 The dorsal regions of the body are colored white and black, and the lateral regions are tinted yellow.
-You can spot them in some areas of Alabama and the state of Florida.
+You can spot them in some areas of Alabama and Florida.

-The danger lies in the creature’s minute, short, and yellowish hair, which covers its entire body.
+The danger lies in the creature’s minute, short, yellowish hair covering its entire body.
 Pain is one of the reactions that might occur due to its sting, followed by a rash that can cause blisters.
 This type of poisonous caterpillar can conceal its head with the help of a little hood it wears.

 7. Smeared Dagger Moth Caterpillar

-The larva of the Smeared Dagger Moth (Acronicta oblinita) is also sometimes referred to as the Smartweed Caterpillar.
-It is often black in color and has back lumps with tufts.
+The larva of the Smeared Dagger Moth (Acronicta oblinita) is also sometimes called the Smartweed Caterpillar.
+It is often black and has back lumps with tufts.

 The caterpillar has vivid yellow markings in the shape of a V all over its body, which is another interesting trait.

-You can find these caterpillars in the eastern part of North America, all the way south to Texas and Florida, and in the north, from Nova Scotia to British Columbia.
+You can find these caterpillars in the eastern part of North America, south to Texas and Florida, and in the north, from Nova Scotia to British Columbia.

 8. Bag-shelter Moth